 Weather: Cold, with highs often remaining below freezing, and snow-covered landscapes.

-Highlights: Hallstatt becomes a winter wonderland, perfect for those who enjoy skiing, and snowboarding, and a quieter, more serene atmosphere.
-While there are no ski slopes located in the village, the epic Dachstein Krippenstein ski resort is located just across the lake.
-If you are looking for an extended stay in the village, skiing or snowboarding is an adventure you should really try.
+Highlights: Hallstatt is a wonderland in winter, perfect for those who enjoy skiing, and snowboarding, and a quieter, more serene atmosphere.
+While no ski slopes are located in the village, the epic Dachstein Krippenstein ski resort lies just across the lake.
+If you are looking for an extended stay in the village, skiing or snowboarding will make perfect additions to your itinerary.

-The Christmas markets and snow-covered rooftops also create a magical experience.
-Although you need to be mindful of the shorter daylight hours, the charms of winter and the holiday season make it a place of merriment and deliver a special warmth amidst the wintry weather.
+The Christmas markets and snow-covered rooftops are also a magical experience.
+Although you need to be mindful of the shorter daylight hours, the charms of winter and the holiday season make it a place of merriment and deliver a special warmth despite the wintry weather.

 Can Hallstatt be visited in a day?

-Many fit in Hallstatt by taking a day trip from Salzburg or Vienna.
-You can see quite a few attractions if you make an early start to your day and arrive in the morning.
+Many visit Hallstatt on a day trip from Salzburg or Vienna.
+It is a more manageable day trip from Salzburg, as you can see quite a few attractions if you depart Salzburg early and arrive in Hallstatt by mid-morning.

-Getting to Hallstatt in the morning also means you’ll have some time to explore without the crowds, and can enjoy a tranquil walk by the lakefront.
-You may even have enough time to enjoy a lazy breakfast on the charming Market Square, taking in the view of its pastel-colored houses, quaint shops, and cafes.
-If you are visiting Hallstatt in the summer, you can enjoy your relaxing morning at one of its many outdoor cafes.
+Getting to Hallstatt in the morning also means you’ll have some time to explore without the crowds – you’ll even be able to enjoy a tranquil walk by the lakefront.
+You might also have enough time to enjoy a lazy breakfast on the charming Market Square, taking in the atmosphere of pastel-colored houses, quaint shops, and cafes.
+If you visit Hallstatt in the summer, you can enjoy your relaxing morning break at one of its many outdoor cafes.

-But don’t relax too long, because it would certainly be a shame to miss some of Hallstatt’s attractions.
-One good example is the Charnel House or Beinhaus, which is also known as the Bone House in English.
-The unique thing about the Beinhaus is the many human skulls on display, which have been exhumed from the surrounding graveyard, cleaned, dried, and decorated.
-Another memorable experience is to take a scenic boat tour on the Hallstätter See and view the village and surrounding mountains from a different perspective, or to wander through Hallstatt’s charming narrow streets, taking in the traditional architecture, shops, and souvenir stalls.
+But you probably should not take too long of a break, because there’s a lot to see among Hallstatt’s attractions.
+One good example is the Charnel House or Beinhaus, known as the Bone House in English.
+There you’ll find rows of human skulls on display, which have been exhumed from the surrounding graveyard, cleaned, dried, and beautifully decorated.
+Another memorable experience is to take a scenic boat tour on the Hallstätter See and view the village and surrounding mountains from a different perspective.
+It’s also fun just to wander through Hallstatt’s charming narrow streets, taking in the traditional architecture, shops, and souvenir stalls.

 Visit Salzburg on our 10-day itinerary across Austria